 d) How recurrent themes in Arthurian romance, such as love or political theology, influenced Portuguese late medieval thought.

-e) Comparative studies on the production of the first two generations of Galician-Portuguese poets to the literary, artistic and philosophic modalities of representation converging in Iberia during the 12th and 13th centuries, with special regard to Latin, Hebraic and Arabic cultural domains.
+e) Comparative studies on the production of the first two generations of Galician-Portuguese poets and the literary, artistic and philosophic modalities of representation converging in Iberia during the 12th and 13th centuries, with special regard to the Latin, Hebraic and Arabic cultural domains.

 A vast program of translation and bilingual editions of the most important medieval philosophy works.
-This area will continue the homonymous project http://ifilosofia.up.pt/proj/imago_mundi : coord. by J. Meirinhos, with the collaboration of other RG members to publish several bilingual books.
+This continues the homonymous project https://ifilosofia.up.pt/proj/imago_mundi : coord. by J. Meirinhos, with the collaboration of other RG members aiming to publish bilingual books, with learned introductions.

 - Biblioteca do Convento de São Salvador de Vilar de Frades (séc.
 XVI-XVIII) (2018-2019) - DRCN